UK firms' pension deficit to rise after inflation verdict

 Last week, the Office for National Statistics opted against making changes to the retail price index (RPI), a measure used to calculate workplace pension payouts to the retired, saying it would create a new index using improved statistical techniques.

-Most economists had expected RPI to be changed to make it more similar to the consumer price index, which is targeted by the Bank of England and, typically, is significantly lower than RPI because of different statistical techniques.
+Most economists had expected RPI to be changed to make it more similar to the consumer price index (CPI), which is targeted by the Bank of England and, typically, is significantly lower than RPI because of different statistical techniques.

 Instead, inflation swap rates rose up to 0.4 percent.